 - Higher risk is implied because you’re buying contracts on margin if you’re using CFDs (Margin is borrowed money from the broker)

 Purchasing NEO with a credit card is easiest when done on Binance, as Binance has recently integrated credit card acceptance which facilitates the process entirely.
 In order to purchase NEO with a credit card, a user has to first add the correct credit card as a valid form of payment to their Binance account.
 Once completed, the credit card can be used to purchase any paired currency to NEO (Typically USDT on Binance) and then be directly exchanged for NEO.

 In order to buy NEO with PayPal, some form of an intermediary is required as PayPal does not offer immediate conversions to NEO, or any cryptocurrency for that matter.
 However, multiple exchanges that support PayPal integration and have NEO trading pairs can be utilized for this.

-The easiest and safest option for purchasing NEO with PayPal is eToro.
-As eToro is a regulated and acknowledged trading firm, its PayPal integration is secure both technically and legally.
+The easiest and safest option for purchasing NEO with PayPal is Binance.
+As Binance is a regulated and acknowledged trading firm, its PayPal integration is secure both technically and legally.
 Therefore, by adding PayPal accounts as a form of account to the “Deposit” section that was configured earlier, funds can be transferred directly to purchase NEO.

 Purchasing NEO with Bitcoin is fairly easy; this can be done quickly on Binance.
 By navigating to the “Funds” –> “Deposits & Withdrawals” section of the Binance Navigation bar, users are then able to deposit Bitcoin to their inclusive and uniquely generated BTC address (As shown below) which is then able to be traded on the active exchange after confirmations are hit.